 Emergency Dispatch Schools

 Get info on finding a school that offers emergency dispatch training, and find out what you'd learn as a student.
 Check the requirements for employment as an emergency dispatcher, and review the typical job duties for this position.
 Read about the career outlook and salary potential for emergency dispatchers.
-Schools offering Allied Health degrees can also be found in these popular choices.

 What Schools Have Emergency Dispatch Programs?

 For the most part, certification, degrees or training in emergency dispatch is offered by community colleges or through adult continuing education programs.
 This is because a degree or certification is not necessary to work as an emergency dispatcher.
 Generally, employers provide training after hiring you and only require that you have a high school diploma.

 Emergency dispatch programs range from a 1-semester certification program to 2-year associate's degrees.
 Regardless of the exact nature of the program, most contain coursework in telephone and radio communications, police and fire procedures, computer systems, emergency first aid and a variety of incident-response protocols.